opentaps/open-climate-investing/Paper_steps.md

 Substitute '2021-09-01' for the last date of your regression results.
 - Get a count of how many stocks with each sector had significant BMG results for at least half of the rolling regressions:

-First we need to figure out how many time periods there were.
+Now we need to figure out how many time periods there were.
 Choose any stock (COP will do):
 ```
 select count(thru_date) from stock_stats
 where ticker = 'COP'
 ```

-This returned 81 for me using the `data/bmg_xop_smog_orthogonalized_2.csv` which means there were 81 rolling regressions of 60 months each, ending from 2015-01-31 to 2021-09-28.
+This returned 81 for me using `data/bmg_xop_smog_orthogonalized_2.csv` which means there were 81 rolling regressions of 60 months each, ending from 2015-01-31 to 2021-09-28.

 Then